exa-analytics/exa/doc/source/index.rst

+..
+Copyright (c) 2015-2016, Exa Analytics Development Team
+..
+Distributed under the terms of the Apache License 2.0

 .. exa documentation master file, created by sphinx-quickstart on Tue Jun 23 21:37:50 2015.
    You can adapt this file completely to your liking, but it should at least